barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 In direct debit, it is first credit (to the payee) and then debit (from the payer), or at the very least these 2 happening almost in parallel.
-9. <a name="footnote_9"></a>Full disclosure: I am an employee of GoCardless, an online direct debit provider, at the time of writing this article.
+9. <a name="footnote_9"></a>Full disclosure: I am an employee of GoCardless, an online direct debit provider, at the time of writing this blog post.
 10. <a name="footnote_10"></a>Debit and credit cards have no practical difference in this discussion.
 11. <a name="footnote_11"></a>This used to be exclusively the remit of the Acquiring banks.
 But as technology and terminals started becoming more advanced, it becomes harder and harder for "generalists" (as the banks are) to compete.
 Hence the rise of dedicated processors.
 12. <a name="footnote_12"></a>When mentioning 'Apple' in this section, I refer to Apple, Google, Samsung,...
+13. <a name="footnote_13"></a>Hard to make sense, I know!
+I had to re-read that myself... :-/